linghuiba/3219005442/README.md

 - 👋 Hi, I’m linghuiba
 - 👀 I’m interested in playing basketball and travalling for food
-- 🌱 I’m currently learning computer and match of mathematical modeling
+- 🌱 I’m currently learning computer technology and match of mathematical modeling
 - 📫 How to reach me?
 You can add my QQ:1741406166

 <!---